Pharmacy Technician Requirements

 What are the minimum pharmacy technician requirements?

-Due to the sensitive nature of the job and the exposure to controlled pharmaceuticals, employers typically require their pharmacy techs to undergo a background check as well as a drug screening.
+Due to the sensitive nature of the job and access to controlled pharmaceuticals, employers typically require pharmacy techs to undergo a background check and drug screening.

-Gross misdemeanors or felonies may prohibit a pharmacy tech from obtaining employment, or even from attending a training program.
-If you have a prior conviction on your record, you may wish to discuss it with a registrar from the school you’re thinking of attending.
-In some cases, circumstances or the nature of the offense may be taken into account.
+Gross misdemeanors or felonies may limit your ability to attend a training program or secure employment.
+If you have a prior conviction, you may want to discuss your situation with the admissions office at the school you are considering.
+In some cases, the nature and timing of the offense may be taken into account.

-There are no legal requirements for a drug screening, but almost all employers, and even internship providers, will require it.
-Random screenings are also common for existing pharmacy technician employees.
+There are no federal laws requiring drug screenings, but nearly all employers and externship sites conduct them.
+Random screenings are also common for active employees.

 Continuing education requirements